 Overall: 5 1/4 x 1 1/8 x 5/8 in.
 (13.3 x 2.9 x 1.6 cm)

-Sterling silver souvenir spoon; on obverse of handle, 3 rose blossoms, leaves and stems; on bowl, view of 2 subway trains and “SUBWAY. / NEW YORK.”; on reverse, backs of obverse roses; all in relief.
+Sterling silver souvenir spoon; on obverse of handle, full-figure Statue of Liberty on pedestal; on bowl, view of “BROOKLYN BRIDGE”; on reverse, back of Statue and view of the Brooklyn Bridge; all in relief.

 This spoon is part of a collection of 407 New York-themed spoons donated by journalist and urban critic Roberta Brandes Gratz in 2009.
 During the 1880s, American travelers began collecting spoons in earnest as souvenirs of European cities.
 Anticipating a demand for American souvenir flatware, a few savvy U.S. manufacturers began patenting designs around 1889.
 New York City subjects appeared on spoons almost immediately.
 Gorham became the first major factory to produce New York City spoons, joining the craze in 1891.
 By 1893, Tiffany & Co. offered eighteen different souvenir spoons featuring New York City landmarks at prices ranging from $2 to $5.

 Gift of Roberta Gratz

 Due to ongoing research, information about this object is subject to change.